madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 4. **Cultural Context**: Ensure the LLM is trained on relevant cultural contexts
 5. **Sample Size**: Larger persona counts (50-100+) provide more reliable statistics
 6. **Validation**: Consider running pilot studies with real users to validate synthetic results
-7. **Golden Intent Calibration**: The 7 golden intents are calibrated for general product evaluation; you may customize them for specific domains
+7. **Golden Intent Calibration**: The 5 golden intents are calibrated for general product evaluation; you may customize them for specific domains
+8. **Continuous Ratings**: Ratings are computed as expected values (e.g., 3.6), providing more granular insights than discrete integers
+9. **Report Storage**: Reports are saved locally; ensure adequate disk space and appropriate file permissions for `report_path`
+10. **Timestamp Collisions**: Running multiple evaluations in the same second may need manual handling

 ## Research Citation